 For the vast majority of those infected (upwards of 80%) the disease acts more like a common cold or the annual flu at worst. .
 For others it progresses to a serious stage .
 Of course, one covid death is too many.
-Because statistics guide public policy, the numbers should be accurate—not artificially jacked up as seems to be the case currently.
+Because statistics guide public policy, the numbers should be accurate—not artificially jacked up as seems to be the case currently with everything except vaccine damage.
 The CDC reportedly told the healthcare network that if there is any doubt, a death should be called covid-19.
-Therefore, it has been reported (e.g. watch this video by the CBS TV affiliate in Palm Beach County, Florida) that motorcycle injuries, heart attacks, hip fracture complications and gunshot wounds are examples of deaths illogically labeled as “covid-19” because the patient had either been tested or was just presumed to have had covid.
+Therefore, it has been widely reported (e.g. watch this video by the CBS TV affiliate in Palm Beach County, Florida) that motorcycle injuries, heart attacks, hip fracture complications and those from gunshot wounds are examples of deaths illogically labeled as “covid-19” because the patient had either been tested or was just presumed to have had covid.
 Those folks died and many who died of other diseases like cancer or diabetes died with coronavirus, not because of it.
 In fact, according to the CDC, deaths from covid-19 as the only cause are very low, maybe less than 6% of the total deaths reported.
-The virus was likely a contributing cause in the many who had some additional health problem such as diabetes.
+The virus could be a contributing cause in the many who had some additional health problem such as diabetes.
 Another example is this report about a California County COVID-19 Death Toll Lowered By 25% After Counting Method Change.
 How many other counties have not made this correction?

 - The age factor clarified.
 A 9/26/20 Forbes article revealed that, “For the overall non-institutionalized population in Indiana, the IFR [infection fatality rate] came out to be 0.26 percent.
 In other words, for every 1000 people in the community who had gotten infected, an estimated 2.6 ended up dying.
 The average age at death was 76.9 years.
 The calculated IFR increased with age.
 It was 0.01 percent for those 12 to 40 years old, 0.12 percent for those 40 to 59 years old, and 1.71 percent for those 60 years and older.
 Men had a higher IFR than women (0.28 percent versus 0.21 percent).”